-The annual schedule for assigning plots is as follows: for gardeners who have an assigned plot and want to retain a plot, forms and fees must be submitted to the City between January 1 and March 31.
-Each household may lease one plot during the initial registration period.
+- For gardeners who have an assigned plot and want to retain a plot, forms and fees must be submitted to the City between January 1 and March 15.
+Each household may lease one plot in the initial registration period.

-During April, any remaining plots will be assigned to individuals on the waiting list.
+- March 16 – April 15, any remaining plots will be assigned to individuals on the waiting list.

-During May, gardeners with assigned plots may secure additional plots if available.
+- April 16 – May 15, gardeners with assigned plots may secure additional plots if available.